Eight Stunning and Unusual Places In Australia That Will Transport You to Europe

 Experience spectacular lavender fields, world-class beaches and underground caves without leaving Australia.

-With international borders closed — and looking to stay that way for a while — a trip to Europe is a pipe dream at this point, but you don't actually need to leave Australia to feel like you've left the country.
+With international borders regulated — and looking to stay that way for a while — a trip to Europe is a pipe dream at this point, but you don't actually need to leave Australia to feel like you've left the country.
 Right here in our own backyard, we have white sand beaches rivalling those on the Mediterranean, wineries that wouldn't be out of place in the rolling hills of Tuscany, quaint fishing towns similar to port villages you'd find in Ireland (and Normal People) and hotels in underground caves like those in Turkey.
 Go ahead and start dreaming, these trips may not be as far off as you think.